-You will be able to view your son/daughter's live attendance data via the parent portal.
-Students must repay their absences in order to make up any lost learning and will likely be directed to undertake this work in the LRC study pod where the LRC Manager records hours repaid.
+Your parents will be able to view your live attendance data via the parent portal as will you.
+Students must repay their absences in order to make up any lost learning and will likely be directed to undertake this work in the LRC study pod where the staff here can record hours repaid.
 Work completed should be handed to the relevant class teacher.

-Full attendance is expected for all parts of a student timetable: subject classes, tutor groups, Academic Skills Enhancement (ASE) and World of Work (WOW) sessions in addition to any support workshops they have been referred to.
+Full attendance is expected for all parts of a student timetable: subject classes, tutor groups, Professional Growth Programme sessions and all world of work delivery in addition to any support workshops you have been referred to

-The Sixth Form believes that the allocation of 14 weeks' holiday during the year is sufficient to prevent the need for students to take holidays during the College term.
-Extended periods of absence undermine their performance and are not permitted.
+The Sixth Form believes that the allocation of 14 weeks' holiday during the year is sufficient to prevent the need for you to take holidays during the College term.
+Extended periods of absence undermine your performance and are not permitted.
 Please do not book holidays without checking The Sixth Form's holiday dates to ensure that you are not making bookings in term time.